 Happy employees have the right attitude

-Unhappy employees have a negative attitude that can permeate their work and stifle job performance and creativity.
+Having dull or unhappy employees can lead to them harboring a negative attitude that can gradually show through their work and suppress job performance and creativity.

-Happy employees, on the other hand, have a positive can-do attitude that allows them to succeed at their assigned duties and to consistently perform beyond expectations.
+Happy employees, on the other hand, who have a positive attitude are more likely to succeed at their general work assignments and perform duties beyond expectations.

 Happiness increases productivity